remix-run/remix/.changeset/smart-mirrors-flow.md

 "@remix-run/server-runtime": patch
 ---

+- Fix error when returning null from a resource route in single fetch
-Fix issues with returning or throwing response stubs from resource routes
+- Fix issues with returning or throwing a response stub from a resource route in single fetch